Prof. Shane Chalmers

 Biography

 Shane Chalmers joined the University of Hong Kong Faculty of Law as an Assistant Professor in 2023.
-He is a scholar of law and the humanities, with a critical focus on the legacies of European colonialism for laws and societies today.
-His work has contributed to the sub-fields of law and colonialism, law and development, and critical legal theory.
-He is also a long-standing member, and currently a Vice President, of the Law, Literature and Humanities Association of Australasia.
+He researches and teaches across ‘law and the humanities’, with a critical focus on the endurance of European colonialism in laws and societies today.
+His work has contributed to the sub-fields of law and colonialism, law and literature, international law and development, and critical legal theory.

-Shane is also editor (with Sundhya Pahuja) of The Routledge Handbook of International Law and the Humanities (Routledge, 2021); and he is currently editing a collection of essays (with Desmond Manderson) on “Colonial Legal Imaginaries | Southern Literary Futures”.
+He is also editor of The Routledge Handbook of International Law and Humanities (Routledge, 2021) wih Sundhya Pahuja, and a special issue of Law & Literature on “Colonial Legal Imaginaries | Southern Literary Futures”, vol 36, no 2 (2024) with Desmond Manderson.

 Research Area

-- Law and Humanitieis
+- Law and Humanities

 - Law and Colonialism